 Dr. med.
 Corrado Garbazza

-MD, PhD student, Physician-Scientist
+MD, PhD, Physician-Scientist

 The “LIFE-ON” project is an international, multicenter study involving the Centre for Chronobiology of Basel and the following partner centers:

 - Prof. Fabio Cirignotta, Department of Head, Neck and Sensory System, Neurology Unit, Sant’Orsola-Malpighi Hospital, University of Bologna (Italy)

 - Prof. Alessandro Cicolin, Sleep Medicine Center, Neuroscience Department, AOU Città della Salute e della Scienza – Molinette, University of Turin (Italy)

 - Prof. Mauro Manconi, Sleep and Epilepsy Center, Neurocenter of Southern Switzerland, Lugano (Switzerland)

 - Dr. Armando D’Agostino, Department of Health Sciences, University of Milan (Italy)